 Between 2000 and 2006 he was the Director of Action on Access, an agency established to advise HEFCE on its Widening Participation Strategy.
 He was also Director of the HEFCE Innovations Co-ordination Team from 2000-2002.

-He is a member of the Black Country Local Economic Partnership, a board member of the Black Country Chamber of Commerce, a board member of the Equality Challenge Unit, a member of the Higher Education Public Information Steering Group, a member of the QAA Advisory Committee on Degree Awarding Powers, a trustee of the Open College Network West Midlands, a trustee of the Universities Association for Lifelong Learning, and a range of local and regional bodies.
+At Wolverhampton, he is a member of the Black Country Local Economic Partnership, a board member of the Black Country Chamber of Commerce, a board member of the Equality Challenge Unit, a board member of the Higher Education Academy, a member of the Higher Education Public Information Steering Group, a member of the QAA Advisory Committee on Degree Awarding Powers, a trustee of the Open College Network West Midlands, a trustee of the Universities Association for Lifelong Learning, and a range of local and regional bodies.

-Geoff is also the Chair of the Steering Group of the HEFCE funded Centre for Sustainable Procurement.
-He is a Fellow of the Royal Society of Arts and was awarded the OBE for services to Higher Education in 2003.
+Geoff was also the Chair of the Steering Group of the HEFCE funded Centre for Sustainable Procurement.
+He is a Fellow of the Royal Society of Arts, a Fellow of Leeds College of Music, Principal Fellow of the Higher Education Academy and was awarded the OBE for services to Higher Education in 2003.

 Selected publications are: